prinnevald/project-ideas/README.md

 - [ ] :octocat: Script/app that checks whether you are a student of NU
 - [ ] :octocat: Create a mobile app for NU students, with useful functions for students and native support for Indigo
 - [ ] Sound board for HANS
+- [ ] An instant messaging app that works on Edge (very bad internet connection).
+Minimal design, minimal payloads and minimal connectivity problems.

 ## Hardware
 - [ ] Create an IRC server for HANS from Arduino